-An organization's knowledge management (KM) strategy is one of the pillars of its overall business strategy.
-And the person responsible for playing a major role in the development of this strategy and implementing it is the knowledge manager.
+An organization’s knowledge management (KM) strategy is one of the pillars of its overall business strategy.
+And the person responsible for playing a major role in developing this strategy and implementing it is the knowledge manager.

-Knowledge managers are responsible for safeguarding organizational knowledge, capturing tacit knowledge and converting it into new knowledge, and creating a culture of knowledge sharing that ultimately has a positive impact on the business's bottom line.
+Knowledge managers are responsible for safeguarding organizational knowledge, capturing tacit knowledge and converting it into new knowledge, and creating a culture of knowledge sharing that ultimately positively impacts the business’s bottom line.

-In addition to qualifications, experience and attributes, knowledge managers also require certain skills to successfully do their jobs.
-In this article, we are going to focus on the essential knowledge manager skills.
+In addition to qualifications, experience, and attributes, knowledge managers also require certain skills to do their jobs successfully.
+In this article, we will focus on essential knowledge manager skills.

 Knowledge Manager Skills

-Each manager-level role has two aspects: the technical aspect and the non-technical aspect.
-For example, a Finance manager needs to have a strong background in corporate finance.
-Even though technical expertise forms the basis that allows a manager to function, it's not enough.
-For managers and more senior roles in the corporate hierarchy, there are other non-technical skills that are equally - or perhaps more - important than the technical skills.
+Each manager-level role has two aspects: technical and non-technical aspects.
+For example, a Finance manager must have a strong corporate finance background.
+Even though technical expertise forms the basis for a manager to function, it’s not enough.
+For managers and more senior roles in the corporate hierarchy, other non-technical skills are equally – or perhaps more – important than the technical skills.

 This is also the case for knowledge managers.
-In addition to technical skills related to the discipline of knowledge management, a good knowledge manager requires multiple skills to function effectively.
+In addition to technical skills related to knowledge management, a good knowledge manager requires multiple skills to function effectively.

 Knowledge managers operate inside an organization.
-They work with stakeholders to identify knowledge management skills gaps and develop relevant services, training, advice or guidance proactively to meet business needs.
+They work with stakeholders to identify knowledge management skills gaps and proactively develop relevant services, training, advice, or guidance to meet business needs.

-Knowledge managers lead their own team members and also influence members of other teams.
+Knowledge managers lead their own team members and influence other team members.
 Knowledge managers often lead multiple projects at the same time.
-They are responsible for creating a culture of knowledge sharing, and for implementing a shared vision of a knowledge-based organization.
+They are responsible for creating a culture of knowledge sharing and for implementing a shared vision of a knowledge-based organization.

-Therefore knowing how to develop a shared vision, and knowing how to motivate and lead team members towards the achievement of that vision is one of the most essential skills for a knowledge manager.
+Therefore, knowing how to develop a shared vision and motivating and leading team members toward achieving that vision is one of the essential skills for a knowledge manager.

 The ability to influence is one of the most important components of leadership.
-Especially when project teams are comprised of members from different departments, the ability to indirectly influence team members for the achievement of project objectives is essential.
+Especially when project teams are comprised of members from different departments, the ability to indirectly influence team members to achieve project objectives is essential.

 The ability to motivate others is another essential component of leadership.
-The requires the ability to understand other people's perspectives, interests and goals.
+It requires understanding other people’s perspectives, interests, and goals.
 Only then can a leader motivate them.

 The ability to build effective teams is another key component of leadership.
 A single person cannot achieve anything significant in an organization.
 Only effective teams under effective leadership can achieve strategic goals and objectives.

 Knowledge managers need to have a good understanding of knowledge management principles and best practices.
-Only then can they guide and direct other team members for the achievement of organizational goals.
+Only then can they guide and direct other team members to achieve organizational goals.

 Organizing is an essential management skill.
 Knowledge managers either set up or inherit a knowledge management department.
 They set up systems and structures so that the department operates in an organized manner.
 Knowledge managers develop and implement business processes and procedures that ensure that every departmental activity is carried out according to organizational policies.